Johnetordoff/aquavalet/README.md

-A genaric impilmention of the OSF's Waterbutler based around custom HTTP verbs and other things which amuse me.
+A generic implementation of the OSF's Waterbutler based around custom HTTP verbs and other things which amuse me.

+This is nowhere near a state of practical usefulness.

+To install:

+`docker build . -t av`
+`docker volume create --name=av-sync`
+`docker-sync start`
+`docker-compose up`